CharleRoger/ChemicalCore/README.md

-# Immersive Chemical Core
+# Chemical Core
-Configuration definitions used throughout the Immersive Chemicals suite of mods.
+Configuration definitions used throughout the Chemical Technologies suite of mods.

 ## Dependencies
 ### Required